Basic workflow

 Note that the files to be added must be included unchanged - it is not supported for the caller to modify the returned content.
 Also, it is the caller’s responsibility to ensure that none of the generated files clash with files that the caller is adding to the wheel as part of its own processes.

-If the map method is used, the resulting wheel will require that the runtime support module is installed.
+If the map method is used with the “import_hook” implementation, the resulting wheel will require that the runtime support module is installed.
 To ensure that is the case, dependency metadata must be added to the wheel.
 The dependencies method provides the required metadata.

 for dep in my_project.dependencies():